 Canada Lands Company is a self-financing, federal commercial Crown corporation.
-Canada Lands Company parent company and sole shareholder is CLCL, which reports to the Parliament of Canada through the Minister of Public Works and Government Services Canada.
+Canada Lands Company parent company and sole shareholder is CLCL, which reports to the Parliament of Canada through the Minister of Public Services and Procurement Canada.

 For more information about Canada Lands Company’s activities over the years, we encourage you to browse our success stories and view our annual reports archive.